6 dead, nearly 2 dozen injured after severe storms tear through central Tennessee

 The Montgomery County Sheriff’s Office said in a statement that a tornado touched down around 2 p.m.
 A shelter was set up at a local high school.

 Residents were asked to stay at home while first responders evaluated the situation.
-In a briefing shared on social media, Clarksville Mayor Joe Pitts said there was extensive damage.
+In a briefing shared on social media, Pitts said there was extensive damage.

 “So please, if you need help, call 911 and help will be on the way immediately.
 But if you can, please stay home.
 Do not get out on the roads.
 Our first responders need time and space,” he said.

+Because the power in the area was out, Washington took her children to a hotel for the night.

+“I’m still shaken up a little bit, so I probably won’t get much sleep tonight,” Washington said.
+“I’m still trying to just kind of like process it all."

-Allie Phillips, who lives in Clarksville, said she was grabbing lunch when she began receiving notifications of the tornado that was quickly approaching her neighborhood.
+Allie Phillips, who lives in Clarksville, said she was grabbing lunch when she began receiving notifications that a tornado was quickly approaching her neighborhood.

 “It was excruciating watching the live stream and not knowing if my house was still there,” she said.
 “When we finally decided to leave, the road to my home was shut down because so many power lines were on the road and we had to take a detour.”